jonwhittlestone/words/_posts/2021-02-07-book-notes-no-rules-rules-netflix.md

 Just the bold title alone conveys frankness, boldness and candour to a potential reader.
 My hunch was that the storytelling would likely be engaging from such a creative company.

 I've many ideas deeply entrenched in the idea coninuous improvement - I created [some software](https://github.com/jonwhittlestone/kaizen-async) that helps do just that.
-So this book spoke to me.
+Throughout reading, this book spoke to me.

 My rating: 4/5